 No one wants to consider the possibility of needing the Power of Attorney.
 Unfortunately, some circumstances, for instance, when people become incapacitated, require the assistance of another.
-In those situations, you can designate someone to have Power of Attorney (POA) over your affairs.
-This allows that person to make certain healthcare decisions, manage financial matters, and possibly care for your children by representing it via a power of attorney document.
+In those situations, you can designate another person to have Powers of Attorney over your affairs.
+This allows that person to make certain health care decisions, manage financial matters, and possibly care for your children by representing it via a power of attorney document.

 Understanding the Georgia Power of Attorney Statute

 On July 1, 2017, the Georgia POA Statute, by way of House Bill 221, created the Uniform Power of Attorney Act (UPOAA).
 The UPOAA added a new Chapter beginning at Code Section 10-6B-1 to the Official Code of Georgia’s Title 10.
 The State of Georgia’s Uniform Power of Attorney Act applies to most powers of attorney.
 While the Uniform Power of Attorney Act doesn’t require using new forms, it does replace the former statutory form of the financial power of attorney.

 The most significant changes to the code include the following: